 In general, German kitchens don’t come at bargain prices.
 However, the prices for Leicht kitchens are comparable to brands such as Hacker, Schuller, Bauformat, Pronorm and Nolte.
 In terms of price, you could do worse.

-However, there are some German brands on the market that are similar in quality to Leicht, but cost about 30% less.
+However, there are some German brands on the market that are just as good quality as Leicht, but cost about 35% less.
 The problem is though, knowing where to find these, and that’s where I come in.
 I can point you in the direction of the showrooms that offer them.

 How do Leicht Kitchens compare in quality?